AgentScarletFox/My-Journey/README.md

 Entrepreneurship
 Impact

-⭐ Final Principle
+##⭐ Final Principle
-Don’t build a perfect system.
+Don't build a perfect system.
 Build a system that helps you build a remarkable life.
 The folders are not the achievement.
 The work inside them is.
-The ultimate goal of MY_JOURNEY is not to create an impressive repository.
+The ultimate purpose of MY_JOURNEY is not to create an impressive repository.
 It is to create an accurate record of growth, capability, achievement, and impact over time.

-📊 Repository Status
+##📊 Repository Status
 Category
 Status
-System Architecture
+🏗️ System Architecture
 🟢 Active
-Academic System
+📚 Academic System
 🟢 Active
-CS System
+💻 CS System
 🟢 Active
-AI System
+🤖 AI System
 🟢 Active
-Research System
+🔬 Research System
 🟢 Active
-Project System
+🛠️ Project System
 🟢 Active
-Competition System
+🏆 Competition System
 🟢 Active
-Leadership System
+🧭 Leadership System
 🟢 Active
-University Strategy
+🎓 University Strategy
 🟢 Active
-Scholarship System
+💰 Scholarship System
 🟢 Active
-Evidence Vault
+🗂️ Evidence Vault
 🟢 Active
-Analytics
+📈 Analytics
 🟢 Active
-Personal AI
+🤖 Personal AI
 🔵 Developing
-Long-Term Archive
+🗄️ Long-Term Archive
 🔵 Developing

-📝 Version
+##📝 Version
 Project:  MY_JOURNEY
 Type:     Personal Operating System
 Version:  1.0
 Status:   Active

-🌎 MY JOURNEY
+##🌎 MY JOURNEY
-This is not just where I store what I’ve done.
+This is not just where I store what I've done.
 This is where I document who I am becoming.

+Learn → Build → Research → Create → Lead → Serve → Grow
+One day at a time.
+One skill at a time.
+One project at a time.
+One life at a time.